Brad Haddin

-Bradley James Haddin (born 23 October 1977), is a former Australian cricketer, vice-captain and coach who represented Australia in all three forms of international cricket.
+Bradley James Haddin (born 23 October 1977), is an Australian former cricketer, vice-captain and coach who represented Australia in all three forms of international cricket.
 He played domestically for New South Wales as a right-handed batsman and wicket-keeper.
-Haddin was a member of the Australian World cup winning squad at the 2015 Cricket World Cup and played for the Sydney Sixers in the Big Bash League.
+Haddin was a member of the Australian World cup winning squad at both the 2007 Cricket World Cup the 2015 Cricket World Cup and played for the Sydney Sixers in the Big Bash League.

 Domestic and club career

 Haddin's family moved to Queanbeyan in 1989 when he was 12 and he played for the Queanbeyan District Cricket Club Juniors to the age of 15 before joining the Australian National University Grade Cricket Club, representing 1st grade at age 16.
 Haddin was selected in the first ever Mercantile Mutual Cup season of 1997–98 for the ACT Comets, with whom he began his professional cricketing career.
 In the 1999–2000 season, he began playing for the New South Wales Blues to pursue further cricketing opportunities.
 Since then, he has produced several memorable batting innings, including a top score of 133 against Victoria.
 Haddin was signed by Chennai Super Kings in the 2010 IPL.
 In the 2011 Indian Premier League season, Haddin was contracted by Kolkata Knight Riders for US$325,000.

 On 26 September 2012, Haddin scored a century in a Sheffield Shield match against Tasmania at the Bankstown Oval, his first since his century in the first Ashes test against England in November 2010.

 In November 2015 Haddin made his return to the ACT Comets for the first time since the 1998–99 season, where he played a Futures League match and made a century in his first innings, ending on 104 off 100 balls, making him only the sixth player to score a century on debut.

 Haddin played for Islamabad United in the Pakistan Super League held in the UAE in February 2016.
 He was retained by United's team management for 2nd season.